marykdb/maryk/core/documentation/key.md

 the key you need to include it after the time so all data is still ordered on that time.

-- If date with millisecond precision by itself is not enough, it is possible to add a random number to the field.
+- If date with nanosecond precision by itself is not enough, it is possible to add a random number to the field.